 Archaeological resources located during the course of on-site archaeological assessments will be documented and/or removed (as appropriate) from the Project Location prior to construction in accordance with Ministry of Tourism and Culture guidelines.
 As such, there are no anticipated significant effects to known archaeological resources during the construction of the Project.

-Project related works such as construction activities will avoid the built heritage and cultural resources and protected properties and resources where possible, thus no there are no anticipated significant effects to these features.
-Additional information is provided within the Archaeological and Heritage Report.
+Project related works such as construction activities will avoid the built heritage and cultural resources and protected properties and resources where possible.
+Additional information is provided within the Draft Archaeological and Heritage Report.